hantsy/spring-reactive-jwt-sample/docs/GUIDE.md

-I have  published a post [Protect REST APIs with Spring Security and JWT](https://medium.com/@hantsy/protect-rest-apis-with-spring-security-and-jwt-5fbc90305cc5) which demonstrated how to use Spring Security and JWT token based authentication in a  Spring WebMvc/Servlet environment, Spring WebFlux as a new member introduced since Spring 5.0, brought a programming model for developers to building  RESTful  APIs.
+I have  published a post [Protect REST APIs with Spring Security and JWT](https://medium.com/@hantsy/protect-rest-apis-with-spring-security-and-jwt-5fbc90305cc5) which demonstrated how to use Spring Security and JWT token based authentication in a  Spring WebMvc/Servlet environment, Spring WebFlux as a new member introduced since Spring 5.0, which brought a programming model for developers to building  RESTful  APIs.

 In this post, we will reimplement the same features, but use the  new Spring WebFlux aka Reactive stack.

-To start a new project,  go to http://start.spring.io to generate the project skeleton.
+To start a new project quickly,  go to http://start.spring.io to generate the project skeleton.

 ![Spring Initializer](./start.png)